OpenEvalProject/evals/manuscripts/elife-24063/v1/manuscript.md

 ## Results

-## Persistence of antiaphrodisiac effect
+### Persistence of antiaphrodisiac effect

-Mated females are less likely to be courted by a male than virgin females on the first day after mating (χ
+Mated females are less likely to be courted by a male than virgin females on the first day after mating (χ2 = 19.309, df = 1, p<0.001).
+However, this effect only persists for a few days and does not appear to influence the behavior of all potential mates (Figure 1).
+Over time the rate of courtship increases so that by five days after mating those females are as likely to be courted as virgins (χ2 = 0.004, df = 1, p=0.953).
+The variability and gradual increase in courtship observed may be the effect of changing levels of antiaphrodisiac being emitted by the female.

 ![Figure 1.](https://cdn.elifesciences.org/articles/24063/elife-24063-fig1-v1.jpg)

-**Figure 1.:** L. hesperus females courted by virgin males at different intervals after insemination relative to courtship rates for similarly aged virgin females.Numbers above bars indicate sample sizes.
-Rates of courtship differs significantly between mated and virgin females for each of the initial four days (2 × 2 χ2-tests, p<0.05).DOI: http://dx.doi.org/10.7554/eLife.24063.003
+**Figure 1.:** Numbers above bars indicate sample sizes.
+Rates of courtship differs significantly between mated and virgin females for each of the initial four days (2 × 2 χ2-tests, p<0.05).

-## Odorant components of spermatophore
+### Odorant components of spermatophore

-GC-MS was used to identify and quantify three compounds that are found in the male accessory glands and in spermatophores dissected from females at various dates after mating (an example chromatogram of a spermatophore measured two days after mating is provided in
+GC-MS was used to identify and quantify three compounds that are found in the male accessory glands and in spermatophores dissected from females at various dates after mating (an example chromatogram of a spermatophore measured two days after mating is provided in Figure 2).
+We confirmed the presence of the previously identified antiaphrodisiac (Brent and Byers, 2011) myristyl acetate (MA), and also found two diterpenes, geranylgeranyl acetate (GGA) and geranylgeraniol (GGOH).
+The first two are found in high concentrations (tens of ng) in the male accessory glands, but GGOH is observed there only in trace quantities (Figure 3).
+When the spermatophore is sampled shortly after mating, the concentration of GGOH begins to increase, peaking two days later and subsequently declining.
+MA and GGA decline over this same period but the decrease in GGA is much more precipitous, likely as a result of the combined effects of externalization and conversion to GGOH.
+GC-MS analysis of the headspace of mated females over the same post-mating span indicated that these compounds were externalized in concentrations proportional to the amount found in the spermatophores, although by four days after mating the concentrations were too low to be accurately quantified (Figure 4).

 ![Figure 2.](https://cdn.elifesciences.org/articles/24063/elife-24063-fig2-v1.jpg)

-**Figure 2.:** A) the three standards, and (B) a hexane extract of five pooled spermatophores excised from females two days after mating.Highlighted by arrows are peaks with matching retention times for myristyl acetate (MA), geranylgeranyl acetate (GGA) and geranylgeraniol (GGOH).
-Also shown are the mass spectra and chemical structures for each of the three compounds: (C) MA, (D) GGA, and (E) GGOH.DOI: http://dx.doi.org/10.7554/eLife.24063.004
+**Figure 2.:** Highlighted by arrows are peaks with matching retention times for myristyl acetate (MA), geranylgeranyl acetate (GGA) and geranylgeraniol (GGOH).
+Also shown are the mass spectra and chemical structures for each of the three compounds: (C) MA, (D) GGA, and (E) GGOH.

 ![Figure 3.](https://cdn.elifesciences.org/articles/24063/elife-24063-fig3-v1.jpg)

-**Figure 3.:** GC-MS was used to quantify ten samples consisting of five pooled spermatophores for each interval.DOI: http://dx.doi.org/10.7554/eLife.24063.00510.7554/eLife.24063.006Figure 3—source data 1.DOI: http://dx.doi.org/10.7554/eLife.24063.006
+**Figure 3.:** GC-MS was used to quantify ten samples consisting of five pooled spermatophores for each interval.

 ![Figure 4.](https://cdn.elifesciences.org/articles/24063/elife-24063-fig4-v1.jpg)

-**Figure 4.:** Data is shown for calculated individual female emittance.DOI: http://dx.doi.org/10.7554/eLife.24063.00710.7554/eLife.24063.008Figure 4—source data 1.DOI: http://dx.doi.org/10.7554/eLife.24063.008
+**Figure 4.:** Data is shown for calculated individual female emittance.

-## Male responses to spermatophore components
+### Male responses to spermatophore components

 Male responses to the three compounds were tested using synthetic versions (500 ng in 1 µl of ethanol) applied topically to virgin females.
-The results varied significantly across the treatments (χ
+The results varied significantly across the treatments (χ2 = 25.993, df = 7, p<0.001).
+Males exhibited less interest in courting MA-treated females relative to controls (Figure 5; 2 × 2 χ2 = 5.762, df = 1, p=0.016).
+The male response to MA appears to be dosage dependent (Figure 6; χ2 = 37.466, df = 4, p<0.001).
+Males courted treated females as often as controls when the topical application concentration was 5 × 10−10 g µl−1 (χ2 = 0.004, df = 1, p=0.953), but any amount of MA above that elicited a similarly significant suppression of courtship (p<0.01) suggesting an activation threshold rather than a gradient response (Figure 6).
+Unlike MA, applications of either GGA (χ2 = 0.686, df = 1, p=0.407) or GGOH (χ2 = 0.041, df = 1, p=0.839) at the same dosage did not significantly change courtship behavior compared to ethanol (Figure 5).
+Courtship rates did not change when GGA was combined with MA (χ2 = 0.018, df = 1, p=0.894) or GGOH (χ2 = 0.041, df = 1, p=0.840) relative to individual applications of these compounds.
+In contrast, combining GGOH with MA counteracted the antiaphrodisiac effect of the latter so that courtship rates were as high as the control (χ2 = 0.168, df = 1, p=0.682).
+Topical application of 1 or 10 ng GGOH to newly mated females was also able to overcome the natural antiaphrodisiac effect of the full suite of seminal constituents (Figure 7; χ2 = 16.506, df = 3, p<0.001).
+However, applying GGOH in combination with both MA and GGA did not prevent females from becoming as unattractive to males as females treated with just MA (Figure 5; χ2 = 6.994, df = 1, p=0.008), potentially indicating a synergistic effect of GGA with MA to reduce female attractiveness.

 ![Figure 5.](https://cdn.elifesciences.org/articles/24063/elife-24063-fig5-v1.jpg)

 **Figure 5.:** Treatments with an asterisk over them differed significantly in frequency from the EtOH control (2 × 2 χ2-tests, p<0.05).
-For all treatments, n = 50.DOI: http://dx.doi.org/10.7554/eLife.24063.009
+For all treatments, n = 50.

 ![Figure 6.](https://cdn.elifesciences.org/articles/24063/elife-24063-fig6-v1.jpg)

-**Figure 6.:** An asterisk indicates a treatment that evoked significantly fewer courtships than the ethanol control (2 × 2 χ2-tests, p<0.05).DOI: http://dx.doi.org/10.7554/eLife.24063.010
+**Figure 6.:** An asterisk indicates a treatment that evoked significantly fewer courtships than the ethanol control (2 × 2 χ2-tests, p<0.05).

 ![Figure 7.](https://cdn.elifesciences.org/articles/24063/elife-24063-fig7-v1.jpg)

 **Figure 7.:** The females were virgins or newly mated and treated topically with ethanol, or mated and treated with 1 or 10 ng GGOH in ethanol (n = 100 each).
-Only ethanol treated mated females were courted less often than control virgins (χ2 =12.654, df = 1, p<0.001), indicating that GGOH can counter the full antiaphrodisiac blend of a mated female at biologically relevant doses.DOI: http://dx.doi.org/10.7554/eLife.24063.011
+Only ethanol treated mated females were courted less often than control virgins (χ2 =12.654, df = 1, p<0.001), indicating that GGOH can counter the full antiaphrodisiac blend of a mated female at biologically relevant doses.

 ## Discussion